 The first column of Table 5 shows the change in total labor earnings relative to the counterfactual equilibrium with no marriage market.
-The additional incentive to migrate provided by the marriage market amenity, accounts for 52% of the total gain in aggregate earnings generated by the presence of marriage markets.
-The marriage market amenity works as a strong agglomeration force.
+The additional incentive to migrate provided by the marriage market amenity, accounts for 52% of the total gain in aggregate earnings generated by marriage markets.
 Interestingly, and perhaps surprisingly, the remaining 48% of the increase in total earnings must be due to marriage as a constraint to migration.
-Migration restrictions due to marriage act in equilibrium as an agglomeration force.
 While preventing workers in low-pay cities from relocating to more productive cities, marital ties also prevent workers to move away from high-pay cities, even if their idiosyncratic preferences would dictate so.
 Since in the stationary distribution, the fraction of workers in high-pay cities largely outnumbers those in low-pay cities, and the former group is more likely to enter marriage and less likely to exit it through divorce, the positive effect of preventing individuals from moving away from high-pay cities is bigger than the negative effect of preventing workers in low-pay cities to move to better places.
+Thus, the aggregate effect of family ties on total labor earnings is positive.

 It is worth stressing that these results are by no means hardwired in the structure of the model as the results would be different for a different set of parameters.
 Moreover, the exercise carried out in this section highlights the importance of the dynamic interplay of marriage and migration.
-In the calibrated model, forward-looking agents foresee that marriage constrains mobility, and the majority is unwilling to enter marriage before having reached their preferred location.
+In the calibrated model, forward-looking agents foresee that marriage constrains mobility, and many are unwilling to enter marriage before having reached their preferred location.